strawhat19/Word-Guessing-Game/README.md

-# Unit 04 Mini-Project: Word Guess
+# Word Guess

-In this activity, you will work with a group to build a game using JavaScript and Web APIs.
+Work to build a game using JavaScript and Web APIs.

 ## Instructions